Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Discussion

 The trend of big tech monopolies shifting from \emph{``being mere owners of information, ... to becoming owners of the infrastructures of society''}~\cite{srnicek2017platform} has prompted an ongoing public discussion about the implications of this `platform capitalism' on different aspects of society~\cite{brodnig2019,christl2016networks,srnicek2017platform}, yet without zooming in on its implications on higher education.
 At first sight, the political economic advantages put forth by cloud companies make good fellows with the economized management of universities.
 However, this also comes with power shifts.
-Mirrlees and Alvi~\cite{mirrlees2019edtech} argue that universities focus on cutting costs, while allowing the big five (Apple, Alphabet/Google, Amazon, Microsoft, Facebook) and a growing ecosystem of start-ups, e.g., in the area of MOOCs, to compete with---and ultimately replace---public education.
+Mirrlees and Alvi~\cite{mirrlees2019edtech} argue that universities focus on cutting costs, while allowing the big five (Apple, Alphabet/Google, Amazon, Microsoft, Facebook) and a growing ecosystem of start-ups, e.g., in the area of MOOCs, to compete with, and ultimately replace, public education.
 Most universities do not have the economic or political power to insert their own values and interests in such a market, unless they coordinate on these issues.
 The international initiatives these companies support make up informal policy networks that increasingly dominate educational policy~\cite{dijck2018platform}.
-Aside from potential impact on democratic societies and educational values, these networks are likely to promote certain forms of education, e.g., the individualised pursuit of ‘mastery’ enacted primarily through adaptive software, in favor of education that, for example, promotes interpersonal dialogue and relations with others~\cite{williamson2020commercialisation}.
-In the bigger scheme of things, there are also concerns about `platform imperialism:' US-based companies providing the global digital infrastructure could be used as a tool for `soft power' and economic control that influences global norms and values of digital cultures~\cite{jin2015}, including control over curriculum and research activities.
+Aside from potential impact on democratic societies and educational values, these networks are likely to promote certain forms of education, e.g., the individualised pursuit of ‘mastery’ enacted primarily through adaptive software, in favor of education that, e.g., promotes interpersonal dialogue and relations with others~\cite{williamson2020commercialisation}.
+In the bigger scheme of things, there are also concerns about `platform imperialism:' \us-based companies could use their global digital default infrastructure to exert `soft-power' and economic control influencing global norms and values of digital cultures~\cite{jin2015}, steering curricula and research activities.